ahmedelazab1220/ClothingStore-RestApI/README.md

 # License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the <a href = "https://github.com/ahmedelazab1220/ClothingStore-RestApI/blob/main/LICENSE"> LICENSE </a> file for details.

 # Conclusion